·18 min read

 The difference high and low conversion rates often comes down to the words you use.
 Great copy creates an emotional journey that makes signing up feel inevitable.

-The Before-After-Bridge Framework
+The Before-After-Bridge Copywriting Framework

 This framework works exceptionally well for waitlist pages because it creates an emotional journey.